 The artist has thirty-eight solo exhibitions to his credit in India, Europe and the United States and is the first Indian American to be granted a solo show at a major American museum, namely the Corcoran Gallery of Art in Washington, DC.
 His acclaimed Cultural Crossings series has earned the support of the White House Initiative on Asian Americans and Pacific Islanders and has been exhibited at the United Nations' Millennium World Peace Summit of Religious and Spiritual Leaders in 2000.
 A sculpture — Wall For Peace — he created for his show at the American University Museum at the Katzen Arts Center was later exhibited at Dulles International Airport.

 Anil Revri lives and works in Washington, DC.

-Revri's work is featured in collections worldwide including Air India; American University Museum, Washington, DC; Asian Art Museum, Berlin; Baltimore Museum of Art, Baltimore, MD; Corcoran Gallery of Art, Washington, DC; ITDC Hotels, India; Library of Congress, Washington, DC; Ministry for Broadcasting, New Delhi; Ministry for Energy, New Delhi; Oberoi Hotel, New Delhi, Phillips Collection, Washington, DC; Philadelohia Museum of Art, Philadelphia, PA; Tata Sons ltd., Mumbai; US Department of State, Art in Embassies Program, US Consulate, Mumbai; Virginia Museum of Fine Arts, Richmond, VA; John J. Wilson Building, City Hall Art Collection, Washington, DC and the Walters Art Museum, Baltimore, MD.
+Revri's work is featured in collections worldwide including Air India; American University Museum, Washington, DC; Asian Art Museum, Berlin; Baltimore Museum of Art, Baltimore, MD; Corcoran Gallery of Art, Washington, DC; ITDC Hotels, India; Library of Congress, Washington, DC; Ministry for Broadcasting, New Delhi; Ministry for Energy, New Delhi; Oberoi Hotel, New Delhi, The Phillips Collection, Washington, DC; Philadelphia Museum of Art, Philadelphia, PA; Tata Sons ltd., Mumbai; US Department of State, Art in Embassies Program, US Consulate, Mumbai; Virginia Museum of Fine Arts, Richmond, VA; John J. Wilson Building, City Hall Art Collection, Washington, DC and The Walters Art Museum, Baltimore, MD.